In July 1889, Dom Pedro II suffered an assassination attempt.

 scary attack Emperor

-There was just a shot fired
+There was only one shot fired

-warm tions Emperor Citizen-
+warm greetings Emperor City-

 calmly

-Ouro Preto Presidency
+Ouro Preto Presiden

 you to the Council

 At the time, the telegraph was an important means of communication, allowing the rapid transmission of messages over distances.
-The Deslins Telegraphos Station was part of the telegraph network that connected several Brazilian cities, contributing to the improvement of communications in the country.
+The Deslins Telegraphos Station was part of the telegraph network that interconnected several Brazilian cities, contributing to the improvement of communications in the country.

-Researcher and historian Roberto Michetti Moreira is writing a book about the life of Dom Pedro II, told in the first person, but based on true facts.
+Researcher and historian Roberto Michetti Moreira is writing a book about the life of Dom Pedro II, told in the first person, but based on true events.
 Roberto kindly agreed to share with us the excerpt about the event that interests us here:

 Little known to the public, this event could have been tragic for Dom Pedro II and Brazil, which makes this telegram a very interesting piece.